wavemotion-dave/DS994a/README.md

 Known Issues :
 -----------------------
-* TI Speech Module is not fully supported yet.
-Games that rely on the module will still play - many of the classic games have speech samples built into the emulator and will play perfectly (e.g. Alpiner, Parsec, etc)
+* TI Speech Module is not fully supported.
+Games that rely on the module will still play fine - and many of the classic games have speech samples built into the emulator and will play and sound just as you remember them (e.g. Alpiner, Parsec, Moonmine, etc)
-* MBX-only games (Championship Baseball, I'm Hiding and Terry's Turtle Adventures) will not run as the full MBX system is not emulated (other MBX-optional titles with 1K of RAM work fine).
+* MBX-only games (Championship Baseball, I'm Hiding and Terry's Turtle Adventures) will not run as the full MBX system is not emulated (other MBX-optional titles with 1K of RAM work fine: e.g. Bigfoot, Superfly, etc).
 * Dragon's Lair 8MB demo will load and run but the sound sampling is not fast enough on the handheld to render the direct sound output.